Moon Landrieu: After city hall

 After leaving office in 1978, Landrieu served as the secretary of the United States Department of Housing and Urban Development (HUD).
-The president, Jimmy Carter, appointed Landrieu to this post during a major reshuffle in which he reassigned Patricia Harris to replace Joseph A. Califano Jr. at the Department of Health, Education, and Welfare.
+President Jimmy Carter appointed Landrieu to this post during a major reshuffle in which he reassigned Patricia Harris to replace Joseph A. Califano Jr. at the Department of Health, Education, and Welfare.

 Carter chose Landrieu for the position in order to draw Catholic Democratic party voters away from Ted Kennedy in the upcoming 1980 Democratic Party presidential primaries.
 Landrieu was elected to serve as a judge of the Louisiana 4th Circuit Court of Appeals in 1992, and he served until his retirement in 2000.

 In 2004, Landrieu was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
 His personal papers are archived at Loyola University New Orleans and the New Orleans Public Library.

 Personal life

 "Moon" was a childhood nickname of Landrieu's.
 He legally changed his first name to "Moon" in 1969 during his first mayoral campaign.
-In 1954, Landrieu married Verna Satterlee, and they had nine children; among them are former U.S. senator Mary Landrieu, who served from 1997 to 2015, and the former mayor of New Orleans, Mitch Landrieu.
+In 1954, Landrieu married Verna Satterlee.
+They had nine children.
+Among them are former U.S. senator Mary Landrieu, who served from 1997 to 2015, and the former mayor of New Orleans, Mitch Landrieu.
 The family is Catholic.

-Landrieu died at home in New Orleans on September 5, 2022 at age 92.
+Landrieu died at home in New Orleans on September 5, 2022, at age 92.
 The cause of death was heart failure after having a heart attack.
-His death was confirmed by longtime aid Ryan Berni.
+His death was confirmed by longtime aide Ryan Berni.